Between Brush Strokes

 Rotary Park At Gellatly Bay, Kelowna, Okanagan Valley, British Columbia

-Last year, my cousin Kathy contacted me and my sis and the rest of the family on our mother’s side to get together for a family reunion.
-It had been way too long since we had seen one another — our last reunion was in July 2005!
-Since then, unfortunately, we’ve only seen each other … [Read more]
+Last year, my cousin Kathy contacted me and my sis and the rest of the family on our mother's side to get together for a family reunion.
+It had been way too long since we had [Read more]

-Posted in: Friends & Family, Random thoughts, Travel Tagged: Adventure, Alberta, British Columbia, Canada, Kelowna, Photography, Photos, Road Trip, Travel
+Posted in: Friends & Family, Travel Tagged: Adventure, Alberta, British Columbia, Canada, Kelowna, Photography, Photos, Road Trip, Travel

 Rhythm & reflection: A journey to the deep south